sigma-toolkit/moab-test-migration/CONTRIBUTING.md

 # Contributing to the [MOAB][homepage] repository

-All contributions to configuration, source code, and documentation is accepted through the pull request process in [Bitbucket][https://bitbucket.org/fathomteam/moab].
-However, if you plan to submit a large contribution to MOAB, we recommend discussing the changes and motivations through the use of issue pages, or [developer mailing list][moab-dev@mcs.anl.gov].
+All contributions to configuration, source code, and documentation is accepted through the pull request process in [Bitbucket](https://bitbucket.org/fathomteam/moab).
+If you plan to submit a large contribution to MOAB, we do recommend discussing the changes and motivations through the use of issue pages, or in the [developer mailing list](mailto:moab-dev@mcs.anl.gov).

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), and so please follow it in all your interactions with the project team and members.

-## Pull Request Process
+## Pull Request (PR) Process

-1. The pull request target should be "master".
-The "develop" branch will be used by the continuous integration system to ensure source stability and verification.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-If appropriate, document all source artifacts with Doxygen-based comments in order to accurate reflect in the documentation pages.
-3. The continous integration (CI) builds in the develop branch need to pass all tests strictly, and the nightly [Buildbot][buildbot] system should be green before the merge request can be processed.
-4. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
-5. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+1. When submitting a PR containing your contribution, please ensure that the destination branch is `master`.
+2. All PR changes will be merged to the `develop` branch by maintainers in order to verify that tests in the continuous integration (CI) systems ([Buildbot][buildbot], [CircleCI][circleci]) pass cleanly.
+This process ensures source stability, and minimizes regressions.
+The contributor are encouraged to additionally request review of code formatting, test coverage and memory leaks specifically on their changeset.
+3. If the PR contains changes to the build system (autotools or CMake), which affect code configuration in certain architectures, ensure that the PR description explicitly states it.
+If appropriate, changes to README.md should be propagated about the updated build process.
+4. All public API changes in source artifacts should include Doxygen-based comments to ensure that the [code documentation][moabdocs] is current for `master` branch.
+If appropriate, request a version number change during PR submission in line with the [SemVer](http://semver.org/) scheme.
+5. Please address comments and concerns from developers in a timely manner when reviewers **Request changes** to a PR changeset.
+6. You may request the PR be merged to `master` once you have received the **Approved-by** status from two reviewers.

-MOAB is distributed under the LGPL version-3 license (see LICENSE).
+MOAB is distributed under the LGPL version-3 license (see [LICENSE](LICENSE)).
 The act of submitting a pull request will be understood as an affirmation of the following:

-  Developer's Certificate of Origin 1.1
+<ins>*Developer's Certificate of Origin: version 1.1*</ins>

   By making a contribution to this project, I certify that: